 A summary of how the different techniques we review below compare based on these metrics can be found in Table 1.
 Note that none of the methods we surveyed here fall into the highest category by all three of these metrics.
 Also included in Table 1 is an estimate of NOAA's potential overall impact with respect to each particular technique.
-Where the CDR Task Force felt that NOAA could assess the duration, scalability, costs, risks, and co-benefits of the approach, or (b) improve the readiness of the approach by providing decision support tools, we indicated that NOAA may have a high overall impact.
+Where the CDR Task Team felt that NOAA could assess the duration, scalability, costs, risks, and co-benefits of the approach, or (b) improve the readiness of the approach by providing decision support tools, we indicated that NOAA may have a high overall impact.

 Beyond the relative scalability, duration, energy requirements, and cost of carbon removal approaches, there are other challenges associated with each technique.
-Some methods of carbon removal that seem promising may be at an extremely early stage of development. meaning that much more research will be required before they can be successfully scaled (and which may alter our understanding of this scalability).
+Some methods of carbon removal that seem promising may be at an extremely early stage of development, meaning that much more research will be required before they can be successfully scaled.
 We emphasize here that this is especially true for ocean-based CDR methods.
-Additional study by the entire research community is needed to accelerate technical readiness and help better articulate the risks associated with each method.
-Further, the IPCC AR6 WG1 report emphasizes that there is a high confidence that most CDR projects will have additional risks that may impact sustainable development goals, particularly those that take place on land.
+Additional study by the entire research community is needed to assess and / or accelerate technical readiness and help better articulate the risks associated with each method.
+Further, the WG1 report emphasizes that there is a high confidence that most CDR projects will have additional synergies as well as risks that may impact Sustainable Development Goals, particularly those that take place on land.
+For example, land CDR strategies might improve soil quality (synergy), but also displace food production (risk) (AR6 WGIII).
 Multiple reviews have posited how carbon removal strategies can incorporate environmental justice (e.g., Batres et al., 2021; Morrow et al., 2020; Bergman and Rinberg, 2021; and the White House Council on Environmental Justice, 2021).
 Most suggest that well-resourced community-driven decision making, equitable distribution of deployment, geopolitical responsibility sharing, and transparent technology transfer will be essential to inform deployment strategies and build safeguards against past, present, and future harms for marginalized communities and those already disproportionately impacted by climate change.

-5Costs per ton of removal are challenging to calculate, but overall should include the costs for both removal and storage of CO2 related to infrastructure, operations, and potentially negative environmental impacts.
+^{5.} Costs per ton of removal are challenging to calculate, but overall should include the costs for both removal and storage of CO_2 related to infrastructure, operations, and potentially negative environmental impacts.
 Generally, the costs of co-benefits (both sale of potential by-products as well as environmental co-benefits) are not included in the cost per ton of removal.